queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 ![alt text](/assets/images/norway/plateau.jpg "gullhorgabu-høgabu plateau")

-I was so amazed by everything I could see, that despite some steep clambering over rocks, I was not tired in the least: I could have wandered around up there forever.
+I was so amazed by everything I could see that, despite some steep clambering over rocks, I was not tired in the least: I could have wandered around up there forever.

 Then the mist rolled in.
 Even though I lost the amazing view, indeed I could barely see 20 feet in front of me and really struggled with